amandeep-sharmaa/Beginner-EVM-Course/README.md

 ### Executing program

 * First, go to the Remix Site (https://remix.ethereum.org/).
-* Now Copy the Code below in the IDE and Save the file with .sol extension.
+* Now Copy the Code below in the IDE and Save the file with .sol (eg. MyToken.sol) extension.

 ```javascript
 // SPDX-License-Identifier: MIT